-- VIII.
-CONTRACTOR shall maintain compliance with Title 9 of the California Code of Regulations, the COUNTY of Mendocino MHP Agreement, Title 42 of the California Code of Regulations, HIPAA regulations, State and Federal laws, and other COUNTY of Mendocino MHP Agreement requirements for client confidentiality and record security. - IX.
-Prior to terminating this Agreement, CONTRACTOR shall give at least forty-five (45) days written notice of termination to COUNTY.
+- H. CONTRACTOR shall maintain compliance with Title 9 of the California Code of Regulations, COUNTY of Mendocino's MHP Agreement, Title 42 of the California Code of Regulations, HIPAA regulations, State and Federal laws, and other COUNTY of Mendocino MHP Agreement requirements for client confidentiality and record security. - I. Prior to terminating this Agreement, CONTRACTOR shall give at least forty-five (45) days written notice of termination to COUNTY.

-[END OF DEFINITION OF SERVICES - Exhibit A-1]
+[END OF DEFINITION OF SERVICES - EXHIBIT A-1]